awsdocs/iam-user-guide/doc_source/reference_policies_examples_ec2_instance-securitygroup.md

 # Amazon EC2: Allows Starting or Stopping an EC2 Instance and Modifying a Security Group, Programmatically and in the Console<a name="reference_policies_examples_ec2_instance-securitygroup"></a>

 This example shows how you might create a policy that allows starting or stopping a specific EC2 instance and modifying a specific security group\.
 This policy also grants the necessary permissions to complete this action on the console\.
-To use this policy, replace the red italicized text in the example policy with your own information\.
+To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.

 ```
 {